rancher/rancher.github.io/rancher/v1.6/en/hosts/index.md

   * For RHEL/CentOS, the default storage driver, i.e. devicemapper using loopback, is not recommended by [Docker](https://docs.docker.com/engine/reference/commandline/dockerd/#/storage-driver-options).
 Please refer to the Docker documentation on how to change it.
   * For RHEL/CentOS, if you want to enable SELinux, you will need to [install an additional SELinux module]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/installing-rancher/selinux/).
   * For RHEL/CentOS, please use kernel version `3.10.0-514.2.2.el7.x86_64` or higher.
 Includes when using release 7.3 or higher.
+  * For host running a local caching nameserver (e.g. Ubuntu 18.04 Bionic Beaver), see [Hosts running a local caching nameserver](#hosts-running-a-local-caching-nameserver)
 * 1GB RAM
 * Recommended CPU w/ AES-NI
 * Ability to communicate with a Rancher server via http or https through the pre-configured port.
 Default is 8080.